-Best Visual Studio .NET Hosting: Which Host Is Right For Your Site?⚙ Filter Results
+The Best Visual Studio .NET Hosting: Who's The Best For Your Site?
+[Updated: 2018]⚙ Filter Results

 What Is Visual Studio .NET?

 Designed for developers, it provides a single comprehensive development tool for creating cutting edge applications.
-Visual Studio .NET allows developers the platform they need to build the next-generation internet, span any device, span multiple platforms and create applications quickly.
-It is extremely powerful and can produce both native code and managed code.
+Visual Studio .NET allows developers the platform they need to build the next-generation internet.
+These span any device, multiple platforms and create applications quickly.
+It is extremely powerful and can produce both native codes and managed code.

 Microsoft Windows, Windows CE, Windows Mobile, and other programs run on managed code and native code written with Visual Studio.